keane3pereira/oyw_api_flask/README.md

 If you want to check out the code for the Scanner App, visit https://github.com/sansqra/oywscanner.

-Here's a few friends from the team:, written in Flask. https://github.com/sansqra https://github.com/clydemendonca
+Here's a few friends from the team: https://github.com/sansqra https://github.com/clydemendonca